yacy/yacy_search_server/README.md

 - on Mac OS X:
-please use the Mac Application and start or stop it like any other Mac Application (doubleclick to start)
+please use the Mac Application and start or stop it like any other Mac Application (double-click to start)

 ## How do I use this software, where is the administration interface?